 - (a) The purpose in allowing the transfer of density is: - (1) To allow for the transfer of development rights out of critical areas into buildable areas; and - (2) To allow a property owner to recover a portion of the development value from property that may be used for a public purpose. - (b) TDR is not a guarantee that full development value can be recovered from a parcel of land designated as a sending area.
 Certain market forces may limit demand for density transfers including limitations placed on critical area receiving district capacities; particularly where all such districts are built out.
-Value of development rights shall be determined by the market for said rights and shall in no way be the responsibility of the City of Lake Stevens.

-- (c) All transfers must be consistent with the policies of the City's Comprehensive Plan and the provisions of this appendix.
+Value of development rights shall be determined by the market for said rights and shall in no way be the responsibility of the City of Lake Stevens. - (c) All transfers must be consistent with the policies of the City's Comprehensive Plan and the provisions of this ~~chapter~~appendix.
 In particular, land developed within a critical area receiving district through the transfer of development rights shall comply with all use, dimensional, parking, screening, etc., requirements as set forth in this title. - (d) Development rights may be transferred out of areas designated as critical area sending districts and only into areas designated as critical area receiving districts.
-They may be transferred within or across ownership boundaries. - (e) When development rights are transferred off site, the property owners shall provide and enter into a contract with one another which, at a minimum, shall acknowledge their participation and acceptance.
+They may be transferred within or across ownership boundaries.

+(e) When development rights are transferred off site, the property owners shall provide and enter into a contract with one another which, at a minimum, shall acknowledge their participation and acceptance. ~~(Ord.
+773, Sec.
+2, 2008; Ord.
+741, Sec.
+2, 2007)~~

-8.C Qualifications for Designation of Land as a Critical Area Sending or Receiving District.
+14.88.9208.C Qualifications for Designation of Land as a Critical Area Sending or Receiving District.

-- (a) All areas classified as a critical area by this appendix shall be considered critical area sending districts.
-Additionally, land that does not qualify as a critical area but which has been determined by City Council to be land suitable for a public purpose may be designated as critical area sending districts by the Shoreline Administrator with the concurrence of the majority ownership of the land. - (b) Any parcel or portion of a parcel on which development can occur per this title may be designated as a critical area receiving district by the Shoreline Administrator with the concurrence of the majority ownership of the land.
+(a) All areas classified as a critical area by this ~~chapter appendix~~ shall be considered critical area sending districts.
+Additionally, land that does not qualify as a critical area but which has been determined by City Council to be land suitable for a public purpose may be designated as critical area sending districts by the ~~Planning and Community Development Director Shoreline Administrator~~ with the concurrence of the majority ownership of the land.

+(b) Any parcel or portion of a parcel on which development can occur per this title may be designated as a critical area receiving district by the ~~Planning and Community Development Director Shoreline Administrator~~ with the concurrence of the majority ownership of the land. ~~(Ord.
+773, Sec.
+2, 2008; Ord.
+741, Sec.
+2, 2007)~~

-8.D Designation Process.
+14.88.9308.D Designation Process.

-- (a) Critical area sending or receiving districts are considered overlay zones allowed per Section 8.C, Qualifications for Designation of Land as a Critical Area Sending or Receiving District.
-Designation as a critical area sending or receiving district is the equivalent of a rezone and shall be accomplished by the same process as specified in LSMC 14.16C.090. - (b) Underlying land use and zoning designations may be changed by the legislative authority granted to the City through its normal Comprehensive Plan amendment or rezoning procedures.
-However, the land will retain the critical area sending district designation until that designation is specifically removed. - (c) Land designated as a critical area sending or receiving district shall be shown as an overlay district on the Official Zoning Map.
-The map shall be modified upon each designation or revocation. - (d) Designation or revocation as a critical area sending or receiving district shall be recorded with the Snohomish County recorder's office and shall run with the land.
+(a) Critical area sending or receiving districts are considered overlay zones allowed per Section 14.88.9208.C Qualifications for Designation of Land as a Critical Area Sending or Receiving District.
+Designation as a critical area sending or receiving district is the equivalent of a rezone and shall be accomplished by the same process as specified in Section 14.16C.090.

+(b) Underlying land use and zoning designations may be changed by the legislative authority granted to the City through its normal Comprehensive Plan amendment or rezoning procedures.
+However, the land will retain the critical area sending district designation until that designation is specifically removed.

+(c) Land designated as a critical area sending or receiving district shall be shown as an overlay district on the Official Zoning Map.
+The map shall be modified upon each designation or revocation.

+(d) Designation or revocation as a critical area sending or receiving district shall be recorded with the Snohomish County recorder's office and shall run with the land. ~~(Ord.
+903, Sec.
+55, 2013; Ord.
+811, Sec.
+74, 2010; Ord.
+773, Sec.
+2, 2008; Ord.
+741, Sec.
+2, 2007)~~

-8.E Designation Revocation.
+14.88.9408.E Designation Revocation.